My movie reviews for movies released theatrically in 2010, as I could best remember them.

-11. Meek’s Cutoff, directed by Kelly Reichardt (8/10)
+12. Meek’s Cutoff, directed by Kelly Reichardt (8/10)

-12. Route Irish, directed by Ken Loach (8/10)
+14. Route Irish, directed by Ken Loach (8/10)

 Though I can think of no dramatic rationale for the video clips of Iraq and though there are a number of thriller cliches in the film I’ve decided they don’t weaken the emotional impact of the film’s condemnation of private armies.
 Besides, there were a few amazing scenes that made me forget the weaker ones.
 It’s a flawed movie but notable and worth seeing despite of it.

 Nearly great, I guess.
 Tough call.

-13. Cave of Forgotten Dreams, directed by Werner Herzog (8/10)
+15. Cave of Forgotten Dreams, directed by Werner Herzog (8/10)

 What is the point of making a 3-D documentary?
 Well, it turns out it was very very helpful for this film.
 We see cave paintings that we probably will never get a chance to see live; this is the only film ever made of them so far, and access is restricted to a few weeks a year to specific scientists.
 It’s quite incredible to see the cave and paintings in 3-D.

-14. The Other Guys, directed by Adam McKay (8/10)
+16. The Other Guys, directed by Adam McKay (8/10)